jenkins-infra/backend-commit-history-parser/README.md

 #### Identify issue commits

-`list-issue-commits JENKINS-18435` can be used to identify what (properly labeled) commits are
+`list-issue-commits <jira_id>` can be used to identify what (properly labeled) commits are

-- common for master branch and current branch (no need to backport)
+- Common for master branch and current branch (no need to backport)
-- on master branch only (needs to be backported)
+- On master branch only (needs to be backported).
+The script reports the number of weekly releases the commit is part of in parentheses.

-Note, this is never 100% bullet proof as there are commit that are part of the fix yet are not labeled as such.
+Note it is never 100% bullet proof as there are commit that are part of the fix yet are not labeled as such.
 Reviewing the JIRA and/or the Pull Request is often needed anyway.
-Longer branches are better cherry picked as merge commits.
+Longer branches are better cherry picked by merge commits.

 The commits are backported using `git cherry-pick -x <sha>` so the original commit is referenced.